ZhangKunze/Zhang.bash/README.md

 ​
 2. Modify the script header: Use a text editor (e.g., nano, VS Code) to open the  .bash  file, and replace the original interpreter path with your system’s Bash path.
 ​
-3. Grant execution permission: Run  chmod +x [Your Script Name].bash  in the terminal.
+3. Grant execution permission: Run  chmod +x Zhang.bash  in the terminal.
 ​
-4. Run the script: Execute  ./[Your Script Name].bash  to start the script.
+4. Run the script: Execute  ./Zhang.bash  to start the script.

 5. RISH Tool Prerequisites (for Permission Elevation)